Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Key definitions and results

 Yet, Theorems \ref{thm:A}, \ref{thm:B} and \ref{thm:C} show that this is the ``right'' definition in the context of Floer theory and that in this setting barcode entropy has numerous properties not formally following from the definition.
 The reason probably is that Floer complexes have rich additional features, and it would be interesting to understand what properties of Floer complexes ``make this definition work'' -- the proofs do not answer this question.

 In the rest of this section we will further comment on our main results.

 \begin{Remark}[Theorem \ref{thm:A} when $\dim M=2$] The assertion of Theorem \ref{thm:A} is already nontrivial when $L$ is an embedded loop (a Lagrangian submanifold) on a surface $M$, even when $L=S^1$ is the zero section in $M= T^*S^1=S^1\times \R$ or $L$ is a meridian or a parallel in $M=S^1\times S^1$.
-However, in this situation, one can expect to have a more general criterion.
-Namely, the results from \cite{Kh} building on \cite{BM} indicate that when $\dim M=2$, for a broad class of loops $L$, there should be a sufficient condition for $\htop(\varphi)>0$ expressed solely in terms of $\CF\big(L,\varphi(L)\big)$ without using the iterates $\varphi^k$, similarly to the forced entropy results.
+However, in this situation, one might expect to have a more general criterion.
+Namely, the results from \cite{Kh} building on \cite{BM} indicate that when $\dim M=2$, for a broad class of loops $L$, there could be a sufficient condition, aka a criterion, for $\htop(\varphi)>0$ expressed solely in terms of $\CF\big(L,\varphi(L)\big)$ without using the iterates $\varphi^k$, similarly to the forced entropy results.
 (See, e.g., \cite{AP} and references therein.)
-However, it is not known what this condition is; nor if this is a purely low-dimensional phenomenon.
-Furthermore, for a fixed $L$, the condition cannot be necessary; see Example \ref{exm:moving-L} below.
+However, no such a criterion is known; nor if this is a purely low-dimensional phenomenon.
+Furthermore, for a fixed $L$, such an entropy positivity condition, even if it exists, could not be necessary, i.e., it cannot possibly always detect positive entropy; see Example \ref{exm:moving-L} below.
 Also note that \cite[Prop.\ 3.1.10]{Hu}, based on \cite{Kh:Th}, gives a lower bound for the topological entropy of a Hamiltonian diffeomorphism $\varphi\colon S^2\to S^2$ in terms of the linear growth rate of the Hofer distance between $L$ and $\varphi^k(L)$, where $L$ is the equator.
 (To the best of our knowledge, there are no examples where this distance is shown to grow linearly, although conjecturally such examples exist.) \end{Remark}

 \begin{Example}[Strict inequality in Theorem \ref{thm:A}] In contrast with Theorem \ref{thm:C}, in the setting of Theorem \ref{thm:A} the inequality can be strict even when $\dim M=2$ (and hence $\dim L=1$).
 Indeed, assume that $L$ is contained in a region where $\varphi=\id$, but $\varphi$ has a hyperbolic horseshoe elsewhere.
 Then $\hbr(\varphi;L)=0$, but $\htop(\varphi)>0$.
 Also note that in dimension two $\hbr(\varphi;L)\leq \hbr(\varphi)$ as a consequence of Theorem \ref{thm:C}, and it would be very illuminating to understand if this is true in general. \end{Example}